Menditect/documentation/docs/test-suite.md

 ### Execute a Test Suite
 - Use the Execute test suite button from the <i class="fal fa-link-simple"></i> menu or inside a Test Suite, to start a new [Test Run](test-run).
+- Choose "Full output" to include all data values in the Test Run results.
+Not enabling "Full output" will finish the Test Run sooner, but will only include data values for teststeps that are used in other teststeps in the Test Run results.
+- Choose a [Test Setting](test-setting) (the preferred Test Setting is pre-selected).

 ### Share a Test Suite